jeyasimma/Codebase/readme.md

     - Open a New Issue:
     If your issue is unique, open a new issue and describe it in detail.
 Include steps to reproduce, if applicable, and suggested improvements.

-Thank you for contributing to Freelance Connect!
+Thank you for contributing to Codebase!
 Happy Coding!